How Diego balances app processes in Cloud Foundry

 Distribute as much of the total desired LRP load as possible over the remaining available VMs, by spreading multiple LRP instances broadly across VMs and their Availability Zones.

-To achieve these outcomes, each auction begins with the Diego Auctioneer component arranging the batch’s jobs into a priority order.
-Some of these jobs may be duplicate instances of the same process that Diego needs to allocate for high-traffic LRPs, to meet demand.
-So the Auctioneer creates a list of multiple LRP instances based on the desired instance count configured for each process.
+To achieve these outcomes, each auction begins with the Diego Auctioneer component arranging the batch jobs into a priority order.
+Some of these jobs might be duplicate instances of the same process that Diego needs to allocate for high-traffic LRPs to meet demand.
+The Auctioneer creates a list of multiple LRP instances based on the desired instance count configured for each process.

 For example, if the process LRP-A has a desired instance count of 3 and a memory load of 2, and process LRP-B has 2 desired instances and a load of 5, the Auctioneer creates a list of jobs for each process as follows:

 The Auctioneer then builds an ordered sequence of LRP instances by cycling through the list of LRPs in decreasing order of load.
 With each cycle, it adds another instance of each LRP to the sequence, until all desired instances of the LRP have been added.
 With the example above, the Auctioneer would order the LRPs like this:

 The Auctioneer then builds an ordered sequence for all jobs, both LRPs and Tasks.
 Reflecting the auction batch priority order, the first instances of LRPs are first priority.
 Tasks are next, in decreasing order of load.
 Duplicate LRP jobs come last.